superterran/dotcom/projects/2019-06-01-wd-mycloud-home.md

 rclone config
 ```

-On my system this won't save a file, so take the outputted contents of the config file, and paste it into `/data/wd/diskVolume0/rclone/rclone.config`
+On my system this won't save a file because everything is out of space, so take the outputted contents of the config file, and paste it into `/data/wd/diskVolume0/rclone/rclone.config`

 ```sh